kushalkafle/PReFIL/README.md

 ## Resuming training

-- Run `run_cqa.py --expt_name EXPT_NAME --resume` to resume model training from the latest snapshot saved in from the earlier run of the experiment saved in `DATA_ROOT/experiments/EXPT_NAME`
+- Run `python run_cqa.py --expt_name EXPT_NAME --resume` to resume model training from the latest snapshot saved in from the earlier run of the experiment saved in `DATA_ROOT/experiments/EXPT_NAME`

 ## Evaluating previously trained model

-- Run `run_cqa.py --expt_name EXPT_NAME --resume` to evaluate latest snapshot saved in
+- Run `python run_cqa.py --expt_name EXPT_NAME --resume` to evaluate latest snapshot saved in
 from the previously trained model `DATA_ROOT/experiments/EXPT_NAME`

 ## Computing Detailed Metrics:

-- Run `compute_metrics.py --expt_name EXPT_NAME` to compute accuracy for each question and image-type.
+- Run `python compute_metrics.py --expt_name EXPT_NAME` to compute accuracy for each question and image-type.
 (Optional: Use `--epoch EPOCH` to compute metrics for a different epoch than the latest one.)

 # Citation